-2. Upon completion of the Level of Care (LOC) assessment, the Level of Care determination is documented in the Phoenix Database System and the RN Care Coordinator sends a secure email to SCDHHS MCCW administrator requesting review, approval and signature.
+2. Upon completion of the Level of Care (LOC) assessment, the Level of Care determination is documented in the g.

-g.
 Reevaluation Schedule.
-Per 42 CFR §441.303(c)(4), reevaluations of the level of care required by a participant are conducted no less frequently than annually according to the following schedule (select one):
+Per 42 CFR § 441.303(c)(4), reevaluations of the level of care required by a participant are conducted no less frequently than annually according to the following schedule (select one):